Why to Build and Dwell in Temporary Dwellings on Sukkot

 And you shall celebrate it as a festival to Yehovah for seven days in the year – a law forever in your generations.
 Celebrate it in the seventh month.
 Dwell in booths for seven days; all who are native born in Israel shall dwell in booths, so that your generations know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt.
 I am Yehovah your Elohim.
 (Lev 23:41-43)

-Also in Numbers 33 we find the list of the forty-two camps Israel visited during the forty year journey in the wilderness from the exodus from Egypt to the last camp on the east side of Jordan.
+In the aforementioned article we studied that the Torah requires those living in the Land of Israel to build and dwell in sukkot (temporary built booths) for seven days during Chag Sukkot, the Festival of Booths.
+Also, in Numbers 33 we find the list of the forty-two camps Israel visited during the forty-year journey in the wilderness from the exodus from Egypt to the last camp on the east side of Jordan.
 Notice, however, that the campsites as found in the Biblical narrative in the Books of Exodus, Numbers, and Deuteronomy are more than forty-two, meaning that not every campsite visited by the children of Israel is listed in Numbers 33.
 The present author has no answer to this discrepancy excepting that the forty-two campsites Israel was stationed in during the forty years spent in the wilderness were not given unintentionally but for a reason.
 It is tempting to try to find any connection between these forty-two campsites and the forty-two months during which the chosen remnant will be hidden in the wilderness just before the coming of the Messiah, but as of the time of this study, the present author has not be able to find any feasible connection.

 Why then were these forty-two journeys recorded and given to us to contemplate?
-Probably to inform us that they moved around from place to place wandering in the desert wandering all forty years and had no rest.
+Probably to inform us that they moved around from place-to-place wandering in the desert wandering all forty years and had no rest.
 So, if we deduct fifteen camps of them, for they all took place before the decree not to enter the land in the second year from their exodus from Egypt and subtract a further ten camps which took place after Miryam’s death in the fortieth year, we will find that (1) there is a time-gap of thirty-eight years, between chapter 19 and chapter 20 in the Book of Numbers about which we are given no record and (2) they made only seventeen journeys.
 In other words, Israel camped in only seventeen places within the thirty-eight years of the Arabian exile, or they made one journey every two years and three months.

 Now, what does that teach us and how does that relate to the building and dwelling in temporary dwellings on Sukkot?

 YHVH wants us to build temporary booths and then dwell in them seven days from the fifteenth to the twenty-first day of the seventh month.
 The building of the sukkah should be finished by the fourteenth of the month and then dismantled after the festival.
 And He wants us to do this every year, year after year: to do it for only seven days in the year.
 We may ask ourselves: “Why not twenty-two days: from Yom Teruah until the last and closing festival of all Yom HaShemini to cover all autumnal appointed times?”
+Since there are no vain words in the Torah, especially when YHVH requires something from us, we need to seek the answer.
+And the answer can be found in the Torah itself.
+We read,

 Even when the cloud lingered many days above the Dwelling Place, the children of Israel guarded the Charge of Yehovah, and did not depart.
 And so it was, when the cloud was above the Dwelling Place a few days: according to the mouth of Yehovah they camped, and according to the mouth of Yehovah they would depart.
 And so it was, when the cloud dwelt only from evening until morning: when the cloud was taken up in the morning, then they departed.
 Whether by day or by night, whenever the cloud was taken up, they departed.
 (Num 9:19-21)

-The account in Num_9:15-23, concerning the journeys of the camp, is intended to bring out the importance of the fact and to awaken our consciousness of the absolute dependence of Israel upon YHVH.
+The account in Num 9:15-23, concerning the journeys of the camp, is intended to bring out the importance of the fact and to awaken our consciousness of the absolute dependence of Israel upon YHVH.
 They did not know whether they would camp for a few days, months, a year, or even from evening until morning.
 They traveled whenever they were told to travel and rest whenever they were told to rest: this is what an absolute dependence upon Him means.
 When the cloud was taken up from above the Tabernacle, the Israelites pulled down their tents and departed, and in the place where the cloud dwelt, they built their tents again until the cloud was taken up for the next journey.
 Everyone in the camp did what they were commanded to do: from the common man to the Levites alike.
 In addition to taking care of their own dwellings, the Levites were charged with carrying the Tabernacle, the ark of the Covenant, the menorah, etc. of the Dwelling Place.

 That was an enormous work to do, especially when they had to camp overnight and continue the long journey in the morning.
 Therefore, the phrase when the cloud dwelt only from evening until morning: when the cloud was taken up in the morning, then they departed is telling us that YHVH moved them from place to place to teach them that Arabia was not their land; that the camp they overnighted, even when they camped for a year or so, was not their permanent dwelling place, but the land they rejected.